Energy storage technologies

 Advantages:

-• Long life and resistance to cycles,
+• long lifespan and resistance to charging cycles,

-• Operability across a wide temperature range.
+• ability to operate in a wide temperature range.

-Where this technology proves useful:
+Where this technology is suitable:

-• Systems requiring rapid energy flow.
+• systems requiring rapid energy flow.

 Compressed air energy storage (CAES)